tiffanywidjaya/tiffanywidjaya/README.md

 Hi there! 👋🏻

 In the hushed halls of existence, where whispers of potential reverberate, I find myself traversing the labyrinth of curiosity, in search of strands of sagacity interwoven into the rich tapestry of experience.
 As a result, here I am!
-I'm Tiffany and is currently a fan of ~~Choi Youngjae~~ Machine Learning and UI/UX, as designing has been my habit since high school.
+I'm Tiffany and is currently a fan of UI/UX, as designing has been my habit since high school.

 <!--
 **tiffanywidjaya/tiffanywidjaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.